 Catastrophe.
 With the same meaning in English, this Croatian swear word is not used for an ACTUAL catastrophe.
 It’s instead used to exaggerate your point (full explanation here).
-You’ll hear this in the coffee shop, at your friend’s house, and your 80-year-old Baba (Grandmother) will say it when the wind is blowing, as Croatians have an irrational fear of the wind, like the Bura.
-Don’t panic.
-It’s not actually anything to worry about—nothing of any kind.
+You’ll hear this in the coffee shop, at your friends’ house, and your 80-year-old Baba (Grandmother) will say it when the wind is blowing, as Croatians have an irrational fear of the wind, like the Bura.
+DDon’tpanic.
+IIt’snot actually anything to worry about—nothing of any kind.
 Ništa (nothing) to see or worry about.
-Feel free to use it as an exaggeration to highlight how you feel when you arrive at the bakery, and you’re told that they just sold the last Krafna of the day – katastrofa!
+Feel free to use it as an exaggeration to highlight how you feel when you arrive at the bakery and you retold that they just sold the last Krafna of the day – katastrofa!

 Ne mogu više, hvala

-If you plan to visit your Croatian family and friends here in Croatia for a meal, it’s a wise move to ensure that you do not eat a big meal leading up to your visit.
-Your Croatian friends and family – especially the older ones-will throw food at you left, right, and center.
+If you plan to visit your Croatian family and friends here in Croatia for a meal, it’s wise to ensure that you do not eat a big meal leading up to your visit.
+Your Croatian friends and family will throw food at your left, right, and center- especially the older ones.
 The same goes for drinks.
-You’ll have to try all of the season’s finest offerings no matter how much you say you’re no longer hungry.
+You’ll have to try all of the season’s finest offerings no matter how much you say you’re longer hungry.
 Hungry or not, the food and drinks will keep on coming.
-Inevitably you’ll reach the point where you will fear that undoing your button on your pants won’t be enough and that you may just actually explode.
-At this point, you can reach for the phrase Ne mogu više, hvala!.
+Inevitably you’ll reach the point where you will fear that undoing the button on your pants won’t be enough and that you may actually explode.
+At this point, you can reach for the phrase Ne mogu više, hvala!
 Which means you can’t take anymore.
-Just do not overuse this phrase or use it after only one slice of cake and a rakija, as they may not believe you.
+Do not overuse this phrase or use it after only one slice of cake and a rakija, as they may not believe you.

-This is an important phrase if you plan to share a drink with a local.
-Before you take the very first sip of your local wine or the heart-stopping Croatian brandy known as rakija, you’ll need to shout the phrase ŽIVJELI!!!
+This is an essential phrase if you plan to share a drink with a local.
+Before you take the first sip of your local wine or the heart-stopping Croatian brandy known as rakija, you’ll need to shout ŽIVJELI!!!
 Which is Croatian for cheers!
 The pounding of the glass also accompanies it on the table, and THEN you may take your first mouthful.